Updated 08/04/04

 Security — by helping protect your data and other information as it’s in transit, or being sent from and received by your device.

-But that’s not all a VPN can do for you, a virtual private network can also help you in other ways which I will disclose later in the course of this walk you have decided to take with me in this article.
+But that’s not all a virtual private network can do for you, a virtual private network can also help you in other ways which I will disclose later in the course of this walk you have decided to take with me in this article.

 Table of Contents